What Are Solar Renewable Energy Credits?

 Why do SRECs exist in the first place?

-The concept behind SRECs is to provide a market-based solution to encourage solar energy production and help states meet their renewable energy goals.
+The concept behind solar renewable energy credits is to provide a market-based solution to encourage solar energy production and help states meet their renewable energy goals.

 If an electricity supplier fails to meet their state’s RPS requirements by securing the necessary number of RECs, it must pay a penalty called an Alternative Compliance Payment (ACP).
 The ACP effectively sets a price ceiling on SRECs since an energy supplier would never purchase an SREC priced above the ACP.